yihui/yihui.org/content/en/2017-05-22-four-backticks-github.md

 The next time when you post a new issue or comment on Github that contains an R Markdown example, please keep this haiku in mind and show other people something that they can copy and run directly:^[Usually there have been enough straws on the camels' back.
 Your effort will be appreciated if you could even reduce one single straw.]

-> To include a pair of three backticks,
+> To include three cool backticks,
-> 　use a pair of four backticks,
+> 　use a cozy pair of four backticks,
 > 　　or I will kill you.^[Credits to Joe Cheng, who wrote the haiku "Keep your side-effects, out of reactives, or I will kill you".
 I don't remember the exact words but I guess I hate poorly formatted Github issues as much as he hates side-effects in Shiny reactives.]

 `````markdown